 Bioinspired materials for biomedical, industrial, and environmental applications.

 Previously, it has been reported that during surface contact, bacteria can detect surfaces through subtle changes in the function of their motors.
 However, how the stiffness of a polymer hydrogel influences the initial attachment of bacteria is unknown.
 We suggest that hydrogel stiffness is an easily tunable variable...
 For more info see Publications page!

 Biopolymer hydrogels are important materials for wound healing and cell culture applications.
 Chitosan (CS) and pectin (Pec) are natural polymers with active properties that are desirable for wound healing.
 For more info see Publications page!

-Schiffman awarded James M. Douglas Career Development Faculty Fellowship and an NSF grant (CBET 1342343).
+Schiffman awarded the Prof. James M. Douglas Career Development Faculty Fellowship, ARL Funding, NSF grant.
 For more info see News page!

 Welcome to the Schiffman Lab!

 |Tweets by @SchiffmanLab||The Schiffman lab synthesizes bioinspired materials for a range of biomedical, environmental, and industrial applications.
 We focus on engineering natural polymers and plant-derived agents because they offer us a "greener" platform of desirable intrinsic properties.
 A few of the materials that we are currently developing include: wound healing nanofiber scaffolds, biomedical hydrogels, drug delivery nanoparticles, antifouling thin film coatings, and high-flux fouling-resistant membranes.
 Establishing structure-to-function relationships, as well as the investigating the materials-microbe interface are of particular interest to us.
 Our research is interdisciplinary in nature, drawing influences from chemical engineering, materials science, and microbiology.|